leoneckert/critical-data-and-visualization-spring-2020/README.md

     - What do you understand this to mean?
       > "*systems act as a kind of 'empathy-overwrite'*"
     - China is much more advanced and expansive when it comes to applying technical solutions to societal processes or instant challenges ([recent example](https://www.nytimes.com/2020/03/01/business/china-coronavirus-surveillance.html?)).
 Try to point example cases in China that are in accordance or in opposition to the problematics discussed in the podcast.
 Perhaps you can think of
-      > "*technical systems not well thought-through about what their impace on human beings is*"
+      > "*technical systems not well thought-through about what their impact on human beings is*"
   - Post your writing to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki).
 - Watch [Machine Learning and Human Bias](https://www.youtube.com/watch?v=59bMh59JQDo) (**3 minutes**)
 - Watch [How I'm fighting bias in algorithms](https://www.youtube.com/watch?v=UG_X_7g63rY) by Joy Buolamwini (**9 minutes**)